 Teachers attend talks from experts such as psychiatrists and specialised doctors on topics like neuroscience, supporting gifted students, teaching in the 21st century and exploring the adolescent brain.

-Students have the opportunity to take part in many sessions which will help prepare them for adult life.
+Students have the opportunity to take part in many training sessions which will help prepare them for adult life.
 Some examples of topics addressed are: conflict resolution, stress management, preventive health care and health promotion activities, artificial intelligence and climate change.

 FIS encourages students in each stream to go beyond their home turf, to work together and to excel in a large range of activities beyond the classroom.
 These activities enrich students’ education and allow them to broaden their horizons.